typingpanda/tp/docs/DeveloperGuide.md

 ![UI Class Diagram](uml-pictures/UIClassDiagram.png)

-The `UI` Class serves as the interface between the user and BigPP.
+The `UI` Class serves as the connection between the user and BigPP.
 It is responsible for the following key actions

 1. **Initialization**: Upon start up of BigPP, the instance of `DataStorage` is parsed into the `updateUI` method of `UI` to give it the ability to access resources for BigPP. `UIState` is set to be `PCViewer`.
 2. **Functionality**